 Discover offers cardholders a FICO score on each monthly billing statement and online.
-Some popular cards include the no-annual-fee Discover it® Cashback Match™ card and the Discover it® Miles – Unlimited 1.5x Rewards Card, while college students can track their budding credit profile with the Discover it® for Students card.
+Some popular cards include the no-annual-fee Discover it® Cashback Match™ card and the Discover it® Miles, while college students can track their budding credit profile with the Discover it® for Students card.

 U.S. Bank offers consumer’s TransUnion credit scores and corresponding credit reports through its online account management tools.